MaterializeInc/materialize/doc/user/content/manage/access-control/_index.md

 ALTER DEFAULT PRIVILEGES FOR ALL ROLES IN SCHEMA materialize.public GRANT ALL PRIVILEGES ON SECRETS TO PUBLIC;
 ALTER DEFAULT PRIVILEGES FOR ALL ROLES IN SCHEMA materialize.public GRANT ALL PRIVILEGES ON CONNECTIONS TO PUBLIC;
 ```

+It's important to note that, while [`GRANT ALL PRIVILEGES`](/sql/grant-privilege/)
+applies to all objects that exist when the grant is run, [`ALTER DEFAULT PRIVILEGES`](/sql/alter-default-privileges/)
+applies to objects created in the future (aka future grants).

 ### Configuring advanced RBAC